Raphael-Boichot/SGTE-ThermDoc-database/README.md

 - The GNU Octave codes are provided under the GPL-3.0 license.
 You are allowed to distribute/modify them as long as you cite the author (Raphaël BOICHOT).
 - The ThermDoc database is shared free of charge and is property of [SGTE - Scientific Group Thermodata Europe](https://www.sgte.net/en/)

-## Authors contributing to the database
+## Authors who have contributed or contributing to the database
 - Himo Ansara
 - Bertrand Cheynet
 - Philip Spencer